Charlton Hill: 1998–2005: Waterline

-2006-2009: Small Triumphs in Traffic, Supersonic
+2006–2009: Small Triumphs in Traffic, Supersonic

 Hill formed Charlton Hill and the Citizens with his touring band, guitarist Tim Hartwig and bassist Ryan Van Gennip, in conjunction with band inductee drummer Jared Kneale.
 The band released Small Triumphs in Traffic on 1 December 2007 leading with the single "As Long as You Can".
 The track's music video was shot by filmmaker duo Claire McCarthy and Denson Baker.

 In 2006, Hill began producing and collaborating with Supersonic, a collective of music artists and screen composers including Antony Partos, Paul Healy, Andrew Lancaster and David McCormack.
 Up until the end of 2009, the team was responsible for composing music for an extensive number of projects in film and television across Australia, Japan and India.
 Whilst on an Australian trade delegation in 2008, Hill was caught up in the Mumbai terrorist attack that claimed the life of one of the delegates and hundreds of others.

 Hill began speaking publicly appearing at the renowned agIdeas Creative Masters sessions in Melbourne and returned to acting with roles in Paper Giants, Underbelly and Power Games: The Packer-Murdoch Story.

-2010-2020: Uncanny Valley
+2010–2020: Uncanny Valley

 In 2010, Hill co-founded Uncanny Valley with music producer and sonic technologist, Justin Shave a songwriting and music production collective that quickly rose to prominence in both Australia and Asia.
 Having met and collaborated a decade earlier, the pair forged a strong bond and generated a prolific output of original and remix projects for the television, film, record and advertising industries.
+In 2017, the duo co-wrote 'Here' with Australian Indigenous rapper Briggs.
+The track featured Darwin born singer Caiti Baker and was used for the launch of the Australian NRL network Fox League.
+It won Best TV Theme at the 2017 Australian Guild of Screen Composers awards.
+The same year, Uncanny Valley was commissioned to musically direct a national campaign for the Australian Broadcasting Corporation, reimagining the song I am Australian by the one-time member of The Seekers, Bruce Woodley.
+This led to a string of projects curating re-records of well-known Australian songs including Howzat with Darryl Braithwaite (Sherbert), You're the Voice (John Farnham) and Great Southern Land (Icehouse).

-2021-present
+2021–present

 In 2021, Hill and Shave, along with team Uncanny Valley which included academics from UNSW and RMIT universities, won the inaugural Eurovision inspired AI Song Contest in the Netherlands with the song 'Beautiful the World'.
 The song gained international attention for its groundbreaking use of AI in music as an indication of the future of augmented creativity and spawned a new chapter of investigation into the emerging tools.
 Hill and Shave were invited to speak at TedX Sydney and presented the topic 'Can artificial intelligence be a music collaborator?'.

 In 2023, Uncanny Valley signed a global administration deal with Universal Music Publishing's Classics and Screen division, joining an illustrious roster including Danny Elfman, Nicholas Britell, Cassie Kinoshi and Afrodeutsche.